By Caleigh Propes

 Searching for an internship can be stressful.
 With these tips, though, you will be handling the process like a champion in no time.
 Hopefully, once you’re through, you will have gained confidence in your abilities and a new perspective about working in the professional world.

 EasyBib is a hub for all your citation needs.
-Try our free MLA format generator and build an MLA works cited, learn how to make an APA citation, find an MLA annotated bibliography example, and much more!
+Try our free MLA format generator and build an MLA works cited page, learn how to make an APA citation, find an MLA annotated bibliography example, and much more!